Boreas618/Notes/operating-systems/scheduling.md

   Each queue gets a certain amount of CPU time.
 It may be like 70% to highest, 20% next and 10% lowest.

 ## Priority-Based Approaches

+To prevent high-priority processes from running indefinitely, the scheduler may **decrease the priority** of the currently running process at each clock interrupt.

+**Highly I/O bound processes** (interactive processes) should be given higher priorities.

+A **preemptive priority scheduling** algorithm will preempt the CPU if the priority of the newly arrived process is higher than the priority of the currently running process

 ### Strict Priority Scheduling